brevitybuilder/brevity-plugin-starter/README.md

 - `sources` - List (array)
 - `actions` - List (array)

+## Actions

-**Actions** let you handle backend logic on the server, which are triggered in frontend workflows.
+You can handle backend logic on the server, which is triggered in frontend workflows.
 You can create actions in `src/actions`.

 Please note that these run on Cloudflare Workers, which use a runtime that is built on the V8 JavaScript and WebAssembly engine but is not Node.
 Some Node-specific features may not be supported.